codex-storage/codex-spec/specs/marketplace.md

 (config can be retrieved with `getConfig()`) to validate all the slots and if it finds a slot that missed its proof, then it SHOULD submit transaction with call to the function `markProofAsMissing(slotId, period)` that validates the correctness and if right, will reward the validator with a reward.

+Validator MAY decide to validate only part of the slot's space when it detects that it can't keep up validating slots before the end of validation `timeout`.

 ## Copyright